-Stationary Engineers with little to no experience tend to make between $35400 and $46350 while the more experienced ones make over $72980 per year.
+Stationary Engineers with little to no experience tend to make between $36550 and $47780 while the more experienced ones can earn over $76550 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Stationary Engineer is to move to a higher paying state like IL.
-Right now, the highest paying states for Stationary Engineers are IL, CA, AK, HI and NY.
+One of the easiest ways to increase your salary as a Stationary Engineer and Boiler Operator is to move to a higher paying state like CA. Right now, the highest paying states for Stationary Engineers are CA, IL, DC, NY and WA.

-3 other factors that can increase your salary as A Stationary Engineer is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Stationary Engineer and Boiler Operator is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Stationary Engineers what degree they had when they got the job and most of them said they had a High School Diploma followed by Certificate.
+We asked other Stationary Engineers what degree they had when they got the job and most of them said they had a High School Diploma followed by a Post-Secondary Certificate.